 John DiMaggio has learned a lot about Fred Malchow and his gang of thieves.
 And it is a gang.
 From time to time there are as many as six or seven men in the burglary ring.
 Fred's brother Daniel is one of them.
 They often work together.
-The gang has a name: The Jackson, Wilson, Malchow gang.
-The gang has been involved in a string of burglaries from Evanston to Lake Forest -- virtually the entire north shore of Chicago.
-The targets are almost always high end houses loaded with things worth taking -- furs, jewelry, art.
+The gang has a name: the Jackson, Wilson, Malchow gang.
+The gang has been involved in a string of burglaries from Evanston to Lake Forest-virtually the entire North Shore of Chicago.
+The targets are almost always high-end houses loaded with things worth taking-furs, jewelry, art.
 They are not caught because they are pros and leave behind very little evidence that can identify or convict them.
 They are fairly brazen.
 They commit small acts of vandalism seemingly for sport: they eat out of the refrigerator while the family is asleep upstairs.
 Malchow is reputed to have killed a family cat, a play on the identity of the cat burglar.
 He has also been suspected of some acts of vile vandalism involving samples of his bodily fluids left in the homes of his victims.
-Sadly there is no way to connect those lude "samples" to Malchow.
-But there is jail house talk of the escapades.
+Sadly there is no way to connect those lewd "samples" to Malchow.
+But there is jailhouse talk of the escapades.
 It is the stuff of lore among burglars and their prison pals.
 Some of it is the reason the prison tip came into existence.
 Freddy and his pals are too amused by their antics to keep them to themselves.
 They enjoy violating the victims again for sport.
 It's funny just thinking about how vulnerable good citizens are.
 How easily they can be brought low.
 They never see it coming, and rarely get revenge.

-The Percy Mansion, October, 1966
+The Percy Mansion, October 1966

 The Percy family is in disarray.
 They are grieving.
-There are rumors, most unfounded, but persistent, that Mrs. Percy hated her step daughter and was vindictive.
+There are rumors, most unfounded, but persistent, that Mrs. Percy hated her stepdaughter and was vindictive.
 That the Percy girls entertained some dangerous young people at the house.
 That there is a suspicious and volatile young man who lives nearby who may be capable of such a crime.
-The campaign is suspended, including that of Percy's rival, Senator Paul Douglas who volunteers to shutter his efforts until after the funeral.
+The Senate campaign is suspended, including that of Percy's rival, Senator Paul Douglas, who volunteers to shutter his efforts until after the funeral.
 But the hiatus can't last forever.
 Suddenly, the Percys disappear.
-The entire family fly to San Francisco.
+The entire family flies to San Francisco.
 It seems an odd choice to the police.
-Most families would not be willing, able or permitted to leave at such a crucial time in the investigation, but this is the Percy family, and different rules apply.
+Most families would not be willing, able, or permitted to leave at such a crucial time in the investigation, but this is the Percy family, and different rules apply.
 Fear has driven them away.
 There is also an unwillingness to admit the full extent of what has happened and a need to escape the scene of the crime.
 It is almost impossible to live in the house that was so brutally invaded.
 And the noise of the passing crowds who come to gawk at the house and the neighborhood is distressing.
 Decisions must be made about whether to resume the campaign.
 Valerie's twin sister is inconsolable.
 She is terrified.
-Loraine, her step mother, will never be able to live in the house again.
-She retreats to her bedroom.
-The Percys retreat from the story.
-Chuck Percy returns to the campaign trail.
-He goes through the motions of the campaign.
-He follows a tight schedule of campaign appearances.
-The story swirls around him, but he is somehow removed from it.
-What has happened to him has happened.
-There is a stoicism that allows him to move forward with his political career.
-This stoicism is not echoed in the police investigation.
-The police officers are working night and day to solve the case.
-Sergeant John DiMaggio is working hard as well.
-And he is making progress.

-Area Five Two-Man Percy Task Force - October 1, 1966.
+Area Five two-man Percy task force, October 1, 1966